 I understand how I could teach history and science with books, but what about Language Arts?

-Additionally, we’ll give you ideas of how to teach vocabulary from your students reading.
+Along with this, we’ll give you ideas on how to teach vocabulary from your student’s reading.
 (Remember the SAT and ACT will be coming before you know it!)
 Speaking of high school, the Teacher’s Manual also contains a crucial section on teaching and evaluating middle school and high school writing, something our parents tell us they love!

-If you have another grammar or spelling program that you are already using, no problem!
-You can use the Preparatory Unit Program for language arts OR use it with another program you are already using.
+If you have another Language Arts program that you are already using, no problem!
+You can use the Preparatory Unit Program Tools history, science, fine arts, and language arts OR use it with another program you already have on your shelf.

-Our Preparatory Unit Program includes nine historical units and one resource unit covering from Ancients through Modern.
-It also includes a 100+ page Teacher’s Manual, a download of customizable forms, graphic organizers and other resources, and a digital file of nine printable, cut-apart history bookmarks corresponding to our nine historical units.
+Our digital Preparatory Unit Program Tools include nine historical units and one resource unit covering from Ancients through Modern.
+Each unit has a 3-10 page Teacher’s Overview of the most notable people and events of that time period.
+Our Preparatory Unit Program Tools also includes a 100+ page Teacher’s Manual, customizable forms, graphic organizers and other resources, and nine printable, cut-apart history bookmarks corresponding to our nine historical units.

-This well-rounded Preparatory Unit Program also includes map activities, ideas for mini- and lapbooks, writing assignments and topics for further research.
+Our Preparatory Unit Program Tools also include map activities, topic ideas for mini- and lapbooks, writing assignments, and ideas for further research.

 Note: This is a digital product.
 We’ll send you the download link as soon as we receive your payment.

-How do I use the Preparatory Unit Program?
+How do I use the Preparatory Unit Program Tools?

 - Choose a few English skills you want to work on for each week from our checklists

-- Have your students’ narrate over their reading
+- Have your students narrate over their reading (orally or in writing)

-- Journal what your students read and do.
+- Journal what you and your students read and do.